-12.1.
+- 11.1.
 The Council's appointed LSOs work within its Environmental Health Service.
-Their LSO function incorporates three roles: providing information and guidance to interested persons concerning the operation of the 2005 Act in their area; providing mediation services to avoid or resolve disputes or disagreements between licence holders and other persons; if a member of the public complains about a premises, the LSO will investigate; and supervising licence holders' compliance with the legislation.
-12.2.
-The LSOs will take a stepped approach to enforcement, from verbal advice through to written.
+An LSO is neither an agent nor an employee of the Licensing Board.
+Their LSO function incorporates the following roles: - providing information and guidance to interested persons concerning the operation of the 2005 Act in their area; - providing mediation services to avoid or resolve disputes or disagreements between licence holders and other persons; - if a complaint is received about a premises, the LSO will consider whether an investigation is required to ascertain the circumstances and any necessary remedial action; - supervising licence holders' compliance with the conditions of their licences and the legislation; and - providing information to the Board about any conduct of holders of, or persons applying for, personal licences in the area, which is inconsistent with the licensing objectives. - 11.2.
+The LSOs will take a stepped approach to compliance, from verbal advice through to written.
 The LSOs can take formal action when appropriate by means of issuing of compliance notices and referral to the Board for review.
-The LSOs are also members of the Local Licensing Forum.
-12.3.
-The LSOs can be contacted: by email to: env.health@orkney.gov.uk; • by telephone to: 01856 873535 extension 2801; by writing to: Licensing Standards Officer, Environmental Health, Development and Infrastructure, Orkney Islands Council, Council Offices, Kirkwall, Orkney, KW15 1NY.
-12.4.
-Resources will be targeted towards high-risk premises and activities that require greater attention.
-12.5.
+The LSOs are also members of the Local Licensing Forum. - 11.3.
+The LSOs can be contacted: - by email to: LSO@orkney.gov.uk; - by telephone to: 01856 873535 extension 2801; - by writing to: Licensing Standards Officer, Environmental Health Service, Neighbourhood Services and Infrastructure, Orkney Islands Council, Council Offices, Kirkwall, Orkney, KW15 1NY. - 11.4.
+Resources will be targeted towards higher-risk premises and activities. - 11.5.
 The Council delivers a wide range of enforcement services aimed at safeguarding the environment and the community and at providing a level playing field on which businesses can trade fairly.
 The enforcement of the licensing regime is one of these services.
-12.6.
-Specifically, the Council has confirmed that it is committed to the principles of good enforcement practice by carrying out its regulatory functions in a fair, open and consistent manner.
-12.7.
-The Board recognises the interests of both citizens and businesses and will work closely with its partners, to assist licence holders to comply with the law and the five licensing objectives it seeks to promote.
-Proportionate but firm action will be taken against those who commit offences.
-12.8.
-The Board expects enforcement agencies to adopt a similar approach and will seek to work actively with them to enforce the licensing legislation.
-In particular the Board anticipates co-operation with the Police and to share information where appropriate in order to enhance the promotion of the five licensing objectives.
+The Council's adopted enforcement policy will be reviewed during 2023 and will be published at: